How to hide your country online

 5. Using Tor browser to hide your identity

 Tor is a browser that is typically used to explore the dark web.
-Although most people think of the dark web as something nefarious, where only criminals and hackers hang out, it is in fact a small part of the deep web, the part of the Internet that isn't indexed by search engines, or is hidden in other ways.
-Many legitimate people who value their privacy, or anonymity, such as journalists, make use of this for valid reasons.
+Although most people think of the dark web as something nefarious, where only criminals and hackers hang out, it is, in fact, a small part of the deep web, the part of the Internet that isn't indexed by search engines or is hidden in other ways.
+Many legitimate people who value their privacy or anonymity, such as journalists and activists, make use of this for valid reasons.

 Technical details and how these solutions work